yourlabs/django-autocomplete-light/docs/tutorial.rst

     widget = autocomplete.ListSelect2(url='country-list-autocomplete')

 With this in place, if a user types the letter ``f``' in the widget, choices 'France', 'Fiji', and 'Finland' would be offered.
+Like the Select2QuerySetView, the Select2ListView is case insensitive.

 Two fields are provided, :py:class:`~dal_select2.fields.Select2ListChoiceField`, :py:class:`~dal_select2.fields.Select2ListCreateChoiceField` that can be used to